 D. Controlling Provisions.

-Notwithstanding any contrary provisions in this Attachment (including Annex to which this Attachment is a part) or the Other Agreements, any conflict between this Attachment (including Annex to which this Attachment is a part) and the Other Agreements shall be resolved in favor of this Attachment (including Annex to which this Attachment is a part).
+Notwithstanding any contrary provisions in this Exhibit (including Annex to which this Exhibit is a part) or the Other Agreements, any conflict between this Exhibit (including Annex to which this Exhibit is a part) and the Other Agreements shall be resolved in favor of this Exhibit (including Annex to which this Exhibit is a part).

-CAISO FIRM ENERGY ATTACHMENT
+CAISO FIRM ENERGY EXHIBIT

 TO THE